 If a Checkbox is not checked, no information is sent when the form is submitted.
-Fortunately, there is a workaround to submit the status of an unchecked checkbox; see "Form Elements" on page 431.
+Fortunately, there is a workaround to submit the status of an unchecked checkbox; see "Getting the status of unchecked checkboxes and radio buttons" on page 350.